lightningdatabase/lightningdb/docs/manual-install.md

 )
 ```

 LightningDB connects to the Postgres database and uses replication to catch any changes and update the frontend.
-This is achieved with the `import "@lightningdb/server/src/replication"` import.

 #### Setup replication slot in Postgres